Sab171/Twitter_clone/README.md

 # Twitter clone

 This repo is a twitter clone I decided to build as practice.
-I followed freeCodeCamp.org latest tutorial but choose to use React with the mantine library.
+I am following freeCodeCamp.org latest tutorial but choose to use React with the mantine library.

 ## Licenses